AbirS2026/Double-LOcal-Unity/README.md

 ## Citation

-If you use this repository, please cite the methodological paper:
+If you find this repository useful, please cite our methodological paper:

 ```bibtex
 @article{sarkar2025double,